gwijthoff/tacitmedia/index.md

 <!--
+The luddites, the philosophers, even the tech evangelists all seem to be in agreement that living in a digitally networked world has changed something about the way we understand ourselves as both individuals and members of a public.
+In a moment when digital media are complicating some of our foundational assumptions about everything from democratic consensus to the nature of privacy, we need to take stock of the kinds of humanistic research that can put these developments into perspective.

 This seminar will require flexibility in your reading: we will be moving from French poststructuralism to digital media theory to popular writing.

 Aim of the course for me personally: to be able to articulate why media theory matters in the public sphere